 Hiring a company may be the most straightforward and safe choice if you have a whole roof array.
 The average cost of cleaning solar panels is around $150, but some solar panel installers offer a free or reduced-price cleaning service.

-Some solar panel manufacturers actually require you to clean your panels every six months to keep your warranty valid.
-Professional cleaning companies provide a washing service and also check for any damage done by birds and the environment.
+Some solar panel manufacturers require you to clean your panels every six months to keep your warranty valid.
+Professional cleaning companies provide a washing service and check for any damage from birds and the environment.

 Automated solar panel cleaners